SUMMER Mentors

 Program Schedule

-Spring: A one-day in-person training will be held Saturday, April 26 in Laramie at the Innovation Wyrkshop, a makerspace on the UW campus.
-Participants will build their network, learn about positive youth development, explore their STEM identities, and learn alongside the amazing Assistant Director of Training at the Program in Education, Afterschool, and Resiliency (PEAR) Jamaal Williams.
+Spring: A one-day in-person training will be held in April in Laramie at the Innovation Wyrkshop, a makerspace on the UW campus.
+Participants will build their network and learn about positive youth development.

-Summer Professional Development: In May and June, up to six weekly virtual sessions will offer Fellows additional strategies for working with youth from fabulous experts in the field, reinforce and build on the in-person content, and continue to be a place for reflection and celebration of all that comes with working with youth.
+Summer Professional Development: In May, June, and July virtual sessions offer mentors additional strategies for working with youth from fabulous experts in the field, reinforce and build on the in-person content, and continue to be a place for reflection and celebration of all that comes with working with youth.
 Virtual sessions will run between 60 and 90 minutes each.
 Some pre-work, group discussions, and other activities will be included.
-We will do our best to find a time that works for the programs that host Fellows to minimize time away from youth.
+We will do our best to find a time that works for the programs that host mentors to minimize time away from youth.

 Virtual session content will include: